klis87/redux-requests/packages/redux-saga-requests/README.md

 (see [advanced example](https://github.com/klis87/redux-saga-requests/tree/master/examples/advanced)),
 or... you could even access your request instance with `getRequestInstance`
-- support for Axios and Fetch API - additional clients could be added, you could even write your own client integration as a `driver` - see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/monorepo/packages/redux-saga-requests-axios/src/axios-driver.js) for the example
+- support for Axios and Fetch API - additional clients could be added, you could even write your own client integration as a `driver` (see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests-axios/src/axios-driver.js) for the example)
-- compatible with `redux-act` and `redux-actions` libraries - see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration)
+- compatible with `redux-act` and `redux-actions` libraries (see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration))
 - simple to use with server side rendering - for example you could pass Axios instance to `createRequestInstance` and you don't need to worry that Axios interceptors would be shared across multiple requests
 - `onRequest`, `onSuccess`, `onError` and `onAbort` interceptors, you can attach your sagas (or simple functions)